stevana/pipelining-with-disruptor/README.md

 and then we have a way of taking an index and figuring out which of the two ring buffers it's actually in.

-This partitioning information is threaded though while deploying:
+This partitioning information, `p`, is threaded though while deploying:

 ```haskell
 deploy (Shard f) p xs = do